-Simplecast: A host for your RSS feed isn’t exactly “gear” but we wouldn’t have a podcast without Simplecast.
+Simplecast: A host for your RSS feed isn’t exactly “equipment” but we wouldn’t have a podcast without Simplecast.
 The host is where you upload the podcast episodes as mp3 files, add a description, and schedule it for release.
-At the beginning, you submit the feed to places like Apple Podcasts, GooglePlay, and Stitcher, and then the show gets picked up by other podcast apps and radios.
+In the beginning, you submit the feed to places like Apple Podcasts, Spotify, GooglePlay, and Stitcher, and then the show gets picked up by other podcast apps and radios.
 We like Simplecast because it’s super easy and all they do is host podcasts so they’re very devoted to maintaining your feed.

-Free Music Archive: Again, music isn’t gear but it is essential to a podcast.
+Free Music Archive: Again, music isn’t equipment but it is essential to a podcast.
 We like Free Music Archive because the music is free and the license terms are clearly laid out and explained.
 Do some research on creative commons licenses: they are not all the same.
 Make sure you have permission to use the music you choose and credit accordingly.

 Paid music: If you have some budget to invest in music, it can make a difference in the quality of your show.
 We like Musicbed for its subscription model and ease of use.

 Transcript: To make your podcast more accessible, a transcript is a must.
 It can also help you get your show found through Google search.
 We use Temi, which at .$0.25 a minute is reasonable and cuts down on post-production time.